 The first-hour rating (FHR) is a measure of how much water a traditional water tank is capable of producing through one hour of continuous use.
 This measure relates to the tank’s capacity and the tank’s recovery rate.
 For example, if you have a 50-gallon water tank on a gas water heater, you should expect to have a first-hour rating of 70 to 80 gallons.
 Those with a 50-gallon tank on an electric heater may have a first-hour rating of 60 gallons.

-Why Is a First-Hour Rating Important
+Why is a Water Heater’s First-Hour Rating Important

 The first-hour rating of a water tank can tell you if the tank is working as expected.
 This FHR also helps you determine if your current water tank, or maybe a water tank you are considering purchasing, can keep up with the daily water demand of your household.
 Different sized water tanks, as well as tanks heated by different energy sources, all have different first-hour ratings.